Cash App Tax Reporting for Freelancers & Small Biz in 2025

 Freelancers and small business owners using Cash App should stay aware of quarterly estimated tax payments.
 Waiting until April can lead to penalties.

-If you expect to owe $1,000 or more in taxes, the IRS requires you to make quarterly payments.
-These payments are typically due in:
+If you expect to owe $1,000 or more in taxes, make quarterly payments due in:

 • April